dankeyy/swap.py/README.md

 Overall that's really all there is to it.
 Pretty simple when you think about it.

 Also, I feel obliged to say it at this point; this is using an undocumented function of the c-api created mainly (only?) for debuggers.\
-But as the shitposter I am, I'm going to abuse it (sorry).\
+But as the shitposter I am, I'm going to abuse it.\
 So maybe don't do this at home, do as I say, not as I do, yada yada.

  ## Wouldn't you need to have the arguments' original names to access them at locals' dictionary